migtools/mig-ui/README.md

 Run a full build
 `yarn build`

-Consistent styles are enforced by travis and will gate PR merges.
+Consistent styles are enforced by ci and will gate PR merges.
 To check your code prior to submission, run:
 `yarn lint`

 ### UI development server